OpenWebAdvocacy/website/src/pages/walled-gardens.md

 There is an idea being advocated that allowing Apple to ban all other rival browsers from iOS is desirable as it stops Google from dictating the future of the web via decisions made in Chromium.

-> "One proposed solution is to prevent operating systems from banning particular browser engines and/or browsers.
-However, since the majority of non-iOS browsers are based on Google’s Blink browser engine, the current chair of the HTTP Working Group Mark Nottingham submits that any requirement for Apple to allow third party browser engines on iOS is likely to result in even greater usage of Google’s Blink and therefore ‘a further concentration of market power by Google'."
+> One proposed solution is to prevent operating systems from banning particular browser engines and/or browsers.
+However, since the majority of non-iOS browsers are based on Google’s Blink browser engine, the current chair of the HTTP Working Group Mark Nottingham submits that any requirement for Apple to allow third party browser engines on iOS is likely to result in even greater usage of Google’s Blink and therefore ‘a further concentration of market power by Google'.
 > <cite>[ACCC – Digital Platform Services Enquiry (September 2021)](https://www.accc.gov.au/system/files/Digital%20platform%20services%20inquiry%20-%20March%202021%20interim%20report.pdf)</cite>

 This needs to be broken down to identify whether that is true or not and that depends on: